deepparekh02/ai-assistant/README.md

-# AI Assistant for Emails and Slack Messages
+# AI Assistant for Communication

 ### Table of Contents
 - Description